API Usage

 Recall that an NFTModel is basically a blueprint for an NFT -- it contains all the content and metadata that would get minted.
 You can limit the supply of NFTs for an NFTModel by setting its quantity

-appropriately (using the Admin Portal as follows).
+appropriately (using the Admin Portal ).

-While the query works without any arguments, you can optionally specify a filter
+While the query works without any arguments, you can optionally specify a (e.g. get only NFTs belonging to a particular )

-query to get NFT's
+Use the query to get NFT's

 belonging to the currently logged-in user.
 Like the nftModels